hdeeg/LOPSplot/README.md

 # LOPSplot
+(this is a private branch from https://github.com/PLATO-DLR/plato_utilities/tree/main/src/plato_utilities/LOPSplot )

 Simple plotter for targets in PLATO fields:
 - From an input list, selects targets within the PLATO LOPS2 field
 - Plots the targets in LOPS2, in galactic and equatorial coordinates